Structural pellets in the pigsty

 As germ-free and raw fibre-rich roughage, it increases the volume of their gastrointestinal tract and therefore increases their forage intake capacity.
 At the same time, it promotes the feeling of satiety which in turn helps to calm the animals.

-Advantages of structural pellets
+Advantages of structural pellets for pigs

 Josef Oelgemöller, Farmer